Medical Physics Residency

 Program Goals and Objectives

-The program is intended to provide comprehensive training and experience in radiation oncology physics to candidates with M.S. or Ph.D. degrees in medical physics.
+The program offers comprehensive training and experience in radiation oncology physics to candidates with MS or PhD degrees in medical physics from a CAMPEP-accredited graduate program.
 The training involves full participation of the physics resident in the clinical routine, under the supervision of the Program Director and the physics staff.
 Comprehensive training and experience are provided in the broad areas of equipment calibration, radiation dosimetry, treatment planning, radiation shielding, facility design, radiation protection, and quality assurance.

 The Department of Radiation Oncology is equipped with a wide array of state-of-the-art technology, providing residents with the opportunity to train on up-to-date equipment.
 Equipment and facilities at the main campus include:

 - 3 Linacs – 2 Elekta Versa, and 1 Elekta Infinity

 - Tomotherapy HD